-VIOLATIONS RELATED TO LABELING STANDARDS Violations related to Federal Trade Commission regulations; Violations related to tracking fishing operations; IV False statement/endorsement on a tuna tracking form; ĨV Violations related to canning operations (other than record keeping/reporting).
-VIOLATIONS RELATED TO ENFORCEMENT, MONITORING, AND OBSERVERS Observer interference; Interference with a lawful investigation or inspection.
-IV OTHER VIOLATIONS Violations related to unauthorized/non-permitted fishing, fishing methods, or fishing gear; Violations related to notification requirements; III Permit violations; violations related to labeling standards.
-Violations of native agent regulations or permit conditions; Violations of speed restrictions by vessels greater than or equal to 65 ft (19.8 m) in overall length; 29 Exceeding DML or intentionally deploying net on dolphins after DML has been reached; IV Pinger violations not covered on Summary Settlement or Fix-It schedules.
+OTHER VIOLATIONS Violations related to unauthorized/non-permitted fishing, fishing methods, or fishing gear; Violations related to notification requirements; III Permit violations; violations related to labeling standards.
+Violations of native agent regulations or permit conditions; Violations of speed restrictions by vessels greater than or equal to 65 ft (19.8 m) in overall length; Exceeding Dolphin Mortality Limit (DML) or intentionally deploying net on dolphins after DML has been reached; IV Pinger violations not covered on Summary Settlement or Fix-It schedules.

-29 This offense is also listed under the Endangered Species Act penalty schedule and should be charged under that penalty schedule absent exceptional circumstances warranting charging under the Marine Mammal Protection Act schedule.
+&lt;sup>75 This offense is also listed under the Endangered Species Act penalty schedule and should be charged under that penalty schedule absent exceptional circumstances warranting charging under the Marine Mammal Protection Act schedule.

-Northern Pacific Halibut Act Schedule of Offenses30
+Northern Pacific Halibut Act Schedule

-VIOLATION LEVEL VIOLATIONS REGARDING GEAR Failure to have setline gear or skate marker buoys properly marked; Subsistence fishing with non-compliant gear; Failure to properly deploy seabird avoidance gear; Ι Possessing halibut taken with other than hook and line gear (300 pounds or less); 31 1 Possessing halibut taken with hook and line gear aboard a vessel containing other than hook and line gear (e.g., trawl nets, traps or pots).
-Failure to have aboard required seabird avoidance gear; Using automatic hook stripper to release halibut.
-II VIOLATIONS REGARDING THE FACILITATION OF ENFORCEMENT, SCIENTIFIC MONITORS, OR OBSERVERS Disfigurement of halibut that prevents minimum size or catch limit determination; Ι Untimely or no notice of landing IFQ species or landing at other than an approved location; Refusing to permit inspection of hold/vessel by authorized officer upon request.
+VIOLATION LEVEL VIOLATIONS REGARDING GEAR Failure to have setline gear or skate marker buoys properly marked; Subsistence fishing with non-compliant gear; Failure to properly deploy seabird avoidance gear; ī Possessing halibut taken with gear other than hook and line (300 pounds or less); 1 Possessing halibut taken with hook and line gear aboard a vessel containing gear other than hook and line (e.g., trawl nets, traps or pots).
+Failure to have onboard required seabird avoidance gear; II Using automatic hook stripper to release halibut.
+11 VIOLATIONS REGARDING THE FACILITATION OF ENFORCEMENT, SCIENTIFIC MONITORS, OR OBSERVERS Disfigurement of halibut that prevents minimum size or catch limit determination; I Untimely or no notice of landing IFQ species or landing at other than an approved location.
+Refusing to permit inspection of hold/vessel by authorized officer upon request.
 III

-30 For violations where there is not a specific offense level listed in this Schedule, see the Magnuson-Stevens Act Schedule.
+&lt;sup>76 For violations where there is not a specific offense level listed in this Schedule, see the Magnuson-Stevens Act Schedule.

-31 IPHC regulatory Area 2A off Washington, Oregon and California only
+&lt;sup>77 IPHC regulatory Area 2A off Washington, Oregon and California only.